|

 Why Does Therapy Work?

 Mental illness is unique, and it demands a unique approach.
-The most effective therapies tend to focus on mindfulness — a misunderstood phrase that in this context, boils down to professionally guided self-reflection.
-People in therapy need to be open to a deep — and sometimes unpleasant — analysis of their decisions, thoughts and lives.
+The most effective therapies tend to focus on mindfulness — a misunderstood phrase that, in this context, boils down to professionally guided self-reflection.
+People in therapy must be open to a deep — and sometimes unpleasant — analysis of their decisions, thoughts and lives.

 How Can You Be Sure Your Therapy Is Working?